ittner/geany-ctags-plugin/geanygendoc/docs/help/manual.rst

 Key-Value pairs
 ---------------

-The syntax is an extended key-value tree definition based on common concepts (trees, string literals, semicolon-ended values, etc.).
+The syntax used by the configuration files is an extended key-value tree definition based on common concepts (trees, string literals, semicolon-ended values, etc.).

 The key-value syntax is as follows::